Optimal Algorithms for Separating a Polyhedron from Its Single-Part Mold: Introduction

 Why would anyone bother to solve AllFAD and not be satisfied with AllFSD?
 First, a solution is more stable if there is a continuum of directions rather than a single direction of separation.
-Second, we use the availability of many possible directions to optimize other criteria.\\
+Second, we can use the availability of many possible directions to optimize other criteria.\\

-{\bf Previous results} The best previous algorithms that we are aware of \cite[Chapter~4]{Berg:2008:CGA:1370949} solve the AllFAD and AllFSD problems by solving the following two easier problems $n$ times --- handling each candidate facet to be a top facet separately: \begin{description} \item[Single Facets Single Direction (SingleFSD):] \ \\ Determine whether a specific given facet $F_i$ of a polyhedron $P$ can serve as a valid top facet and if so, indicate \emph{one} direction in which $P$ can be pulled out of the mold with $F_i$ as its top facet. \item[Single Facets All Directions (SingleFAD):] \ \\ Same as above but indicate \emph{all} the directions in which $P$ can be pulled out of the mold with $F_i$ as its top facet. \end{description} The existing algorithm for SingleFSD takes $O(n)$ time and the existing algorithm for SingleFAD takes $O(n\log n)$ time.
-This means that it takes $O(n^2)$ time to solve AllFSD and $O(n^2\log n)$ time to solve AllFAD.
-Both algorithms, as well as the algorithms that we present below use linear storage space. \\
+{\bf Previous results} The previous best algorithms that we are aware of are based on \cite{DBLP:journals/algorithmica/AsbergBBGOTWZ97, DBLP:journals/cad/AhnBBCHMS02} and solve AllFAD in $O(n^2\log n)$ time and AllFSD in $O(n^2)$ time.
+These algorithms are summarized in~\cite[Chapter~4]{Berg:2008:CGA:1370949}, which we refer to from now on.
+They solve the AllFAD and AllFSD problems by solving the following two simpler problems $n$ times --- handling each candidate facet to be a top facet separately: \begin{description} \item[Single Facets Single Direction (SingleFSD):] \ \\ Determine whether a given facet $F_i$ of a polyhedron $P$ can serve as a valid top facet and if so, indicate \emph{one} direction in which $P$ can be removed from the mold with $F_i$ as its top facet. \item[Single Facets All Directions (SingleFAD):] \ \\ Same as above except indicate \emph{all} the directions in which $P$ can be removed from the mold with $F_i$ as its top facet. \end{description} The existing algorithm for SingleFSD takes $O(n)$ time and the existing algorithm for SingleFAD takes $O(n\log n)$ time.
+Determining whether the outer normal of a given top facet is a valid removal direction can be done in linear time~\cite{DBLP:journals/algorithmica/AsbergBBGOTWZ97}.
+All the algorithms including the ones that we present use linear storage space.
+Related work on computational aspects of manufacturing processes has been done for casting with a two-part mold~\cite{DBLP:journals/cad/AhnBBCHMS02, DBLP:journals/algorithmica/BoseBK97}, gravity casting, and stereolithography~\cite{DBLP:journals/algorithmica/AsbergBBGOTWZ97}; see also the survey~\cite{DBLP:journals/cg/BoseT94}. \\

 {\bf Contribution} Our contribution in this paper is an $O(n)$-time algorithm for the AllFSD problem and an $O(n\log n)$-time algorithm for the AllFAD problem.
-We also present an $O(n)$-time solution to the AllFAD problem when the input polyhedron is restricted to be convex.
-Additionally, we prove that for any polyhedron there can be up to six valid top facets.
+Both our algorithms are optimal.
+We also present an $O(n)$-time solution to the AllFAD problem when the input polyhedron is convex.
+Additionally, we prove that for any polyhedron there are at most six valid top facets.
+The efficiency of our solution makes it a good candidate for implementation, which will enable product designers and engineers to quickly verify the castability of their design.